AbhishekGupta2412/figmaland-website/README.md

 Technologies Used
 This project was built from scratch, adhering to the constraint of not using any major CSS or JavaScript frameworks.

-HTML5: The structure is built with modern, semantic HTML5 tags like <header>, <section>, and <footer>.
+HTML5: The structure is built with modern, semantic HTML5 tags.

 CSS3: All styling, including the layout, animations, and responsive design, is done with custom CSS.
 It utilizes modern features like Flexbox, Grid, and custom variables.